-7.9.
+7.10.
 Signaling Rules

 A signaling rule defines the processing to be applied to the selected signaling traffic.
-A signaling rule is one component of the larger endpoint policy group defined in Section 7.10.
-A specific signaling rule was created for Session Manager and the X5 Solutions SIP server.
+A signaling rule is one component of the larger endpoint policy group defined in Section 7.11.
+A specific signaling rule was created for both the Session Manager and IntelePeer.

 To create a new rule, navigate to Domain Policies → Signaling Rules in the left pane.
 In the center pane, select Add.
-A pop-up window (not shown) will appear requesting the name of the new rule, followed by one or more pop-up windows in which the rule parameters can be configured.
+A pop-up window (not shown) will appear requesting the name of the new rule, followed by series of pop-up windows in which the rule parameters can be configured.
 Once complete, the settings are shown in the far right pane.
 To view the settings of an existing rule, select the rule from the center pane.
 The settings will appear in the right pane.

-7.9.1.
+7.10.1.
 Signaling Rules - Session Manager

-For the compliance test, signaling rule SM-SRules-6 was created for Session Manager to prevent some proprietary headers in the SIP messages, sent from the Session Manager, from being propagated to X5 Solutions.
-A header was blocked if it contained internal addresses or other information about the internal network.
+For the compliance test, signaling rule SessMgr_SigRules was created for Session Manager to prevent proprietary headers in the SIP messages, sent from the Session Manager, from being propagated to IntelePeer.
+These headers may contain internal addresses or other information about the internal network.